 The use of tested embryos also decreases the risk of miscarriage and pregnancy loss, especially in women who are older, have experienced recurrent miscarriage, or are at an increased risk for chromosomal abnormalities called translocations.

-Through our clinical relationship with NYU Langone’s Fertility Center, a leader in pre-implantation genetic screening research, we are able to offer the most cutting edge technology, allowing us to offer our patients the greatest chances of achieving their dream of a healthy baby.
+Through our clinical relationship with Yale Medicine, we are able to offer the most cutting edge technology, allowing us to offer our patients the greatest chances of achieving their dream of a healthy baby.